-1Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
+Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
 One-hour credits in MUSC and THEA may not be used to fulfill this requirement.

-2Courses from: ARTH, ARTS, MUSC, or THEA.
+Courses from: ARTH, ARTS, MUSC, or THEA.
+ENGL B180 also approved.
 One-hour credits in MUSC and THEA may not be used to fulfill this requirement.